Rating Agencies: who regulates them?

 The Standard & Poor's agency, which issued the rating, was well known in the 2008 crisis when it became known that rating agencies were involved in the events that caused the Great Recession.
 You might be wondering: how do rating agencies work now?
 Who regulates them?
 Can all rating agencies issue sovereign ratings?
 We want to answer all these questions.

-The Regulator of Rating Agencies in Europe: the birth of ESMA
+The Regulator of Rating Agencies in Europe: ESMA

 Legislation to regulate Rating Agencies